 We understand that the process of measuring metrics in software testing and estimating their effectiveness may seem a bit scary and vague.
 That’s why it’s best to follow clear instructions and recommendations.
 Here are a few steps to complete:

-- Define your metrics based on specific objectives for the project, process, and product.
+- Define your software testing metrics based on specific objectives for the project, process, and product.
 Keep balance in mind — a single metric won’t give you the full picture of your software quality.

-- Report metrics.
+- Report software testing metrics.
 Report to the customer and the team to show your progress.
 Improve your reports to make them easy to understand, more useful, and user-friendly.

 Author: Karalina Panada